Television ads will be cuter than ever.

 ATIENTS WHO have been prescribed Abilify as an add-on to their current antidepressant, but not seen much improvement in symptoms, may be in luck.
 Doctors are now prescribing a new antidepressant add-on add-on with the trade name OneMority to boost Abilify's ability to boost the original antidepressant.

 "We think this additional add-on may be just the trick for our more difficult cases," said one psychiatrist.
 "Abilify can only add so much potency to the first antidepressant.
-OneMority appears to piggy back on Abilify, and together they piggy back on the original drug.
-Now you've got three drugs, one on top of the other.
-It's quite amazing."
+But now you've got three drugs, one on top of the other.
+It's just like children's blocks, only these require a prescription and are much, much more expensive."

 One of the psychiatrist's patients, identified only as "Jane," reported feeling better since OneMority was added to her Abilify, which was added to her Prozac.